apache/beam/website/www/site/content/en/documentation/patterns/grouping-elements-for-efficient-external-service-calls.md

 The `withShardedKey()` functionality increases parallellism by spreading one key over multiple threads.

-The transforms are used in the following way in Java:
+The transforms are used in the following way in Java & Python:

 {{< highlight java >}}
 input.apply(